 Integrate Section 8 Housing Choice Voucher programming and other housing initiatives with CareerSource Florida’s workforce development programs to increase accessibility of affordable housing for families with young children in poverty.

-EARLY LEARNING AND AFTERSCHOOL PROGRAMS
+EARLY LEARNING PROGRAMS

 Maximize out-of-school time investments for K-12 students to foster grade promotion, graduation, and college and career preparedness.

 Ensure all providers of school-age childcare are monitored for compliance with basic health and safety standards (general cleanliness, elimination of fire or electrical hazards, safe playground equipment, etc.) and clarify definitions of school-age childcare and exemptions (open-access programs, age-based exceptions to dismissal requirements, etc.)